lchristmann/mysql-laravel-grafana-demo/docs/GRAFANA-DOCUMENTATION.md

 # Grafana Documentation <!-- omit in toc -->

-Visit the Grafana instance at http://localhost:3000 (the default credentials are user `admin` and password `admin`)..
+Visit the Grafana instance at http://localhost:3000 (the default credentials are user `admin` and password `admin`).

 > If you keep this demo local to your PC, when prompted to update your password on first login, you can just keep `admin`.